Polyfrost/essential-gradle-toolkit/README.md

     // This marks the current project as the root of a multi-version project.
     // Any project using `org.polyfrost.multi-version` must have a parent with this root plugin applied.
     // Advanced users may use multiple (potentially independent) multi-version trees in different sub-projects.
-    // This is currently equivalent to applying `com.replaymod.preprocess-root`. id("org.polyfrost.multi-version.root")
+    // This is currently equivalent to applying `xyz.deftu.preprocess-root`. id("org.polyfrost.multi-version.root")
 }